 Soft skills examples

 Hard skills are undoubtedly essential.
-They are the basic level requirements that your employees must have in order to be able to complete their job function.
+They’re the basic level requirements that your employees must have in order to be able to complete their job functions.
 But research has shown that soft skills account for 90% of what makes people progress up the success ladder.

-Now that we’ve defined what both soft skills and hard skills are, let’s take a closer look at some examples of soft skills that are important for any workforce.
+Let’s take a closer look at some examples of soft skills that are sought after for any workforce:

 - Time management